Subcutaneous ketamine for analgesia

 Ketamine SQ is an option that I recommend for improving pain control in cases with a pain management plan and for those suffering breakthrough pain.
 It’s a great option for bonding owners as it can only be administered by a veterinary surgeon, meaning those cases come back to you for regular assessment.

-This post was written by Matt Gurney.
+This post was written by Matt Gurney in 2021 and updated March 2024.

 Matt & Carl established Zero Pain Philosophy to provide educational resources to veterinary professionals enabling optimal management of pain.